MaayanLab/FAIRshake/README.md

 - FAIRshake: The django project settings
 - FAIRshakeHub: The website itself, gets all of its information from FAIRshakeAPI
 - FAIRshakeAPI: The primary API facilitator, is enabled with the other API components
-- FAIRshakeInsignia: A score display API
-- FAIRshakeAssessment: A manual assessment API
-- FAIRshakeRubric: A rubric provider

 ## Development
 ### Django Shell